henry2004y/Ganymede/menu5.md

 Simply speaking, the nice math derivations does not work for nonideal magnetic field setup.
 Observers are clueless in knowing what is really going on.

+The MHD wave equations that describe the coupling between the fast compressional mode and the shear Alfvén mode are complicated and have not been completely solved analytically, even in a simple dipole geometry.

+Downstream of the quasi-perpendicular portion of the bow shock, solar wind protons and heavier ions (helium ions) are  preferentially heated in the perpendicular direction to the magnetic field.(Why?
+Magnetic field draping effect?)
+This heating creates strong temperature anisotropies which lead to intense wave growth.
+Several kinds of instabilities can be triggered: mirror mode instability and L-mode electromagnetic ion-cyclotron instability (EMIC).
+EMIC mode dominates when the plasma β is low while mirror mode dominates when the plasma β is high.
+Slow modes may also bepresent within a transition layer close to the subsolar magnetopause, although they are expected to suffer strong damping.

+**One thing I don't quite understand from Schwartz's paper, is that why does he alway write Alfvén/ion-cyclotron modes together?**

+All mode identifications are based on _linearized_ theory in a _homogeneous_ plasma and there are clear indications, in both the data and in numerical simulations, that nonlinearity and/or inhomogeneity modify even the most basic aspects of some modes.

+Turbulence is also frequently observed in the magnetosheath, i.e. O(1) fluctuations in density, bulk velocity, and magnetic field over a broad range of frequencies.

+### Isotropic MHD waves

+#### Fast/Slow wave

+In linearized ideal isotropic MHD, fast, slow, and Alfvén mode are all linearly dispersive, i.e. phase velocity independent of the wavelength.

+compressive, $P_B$ and $P_t$ in phase for fast mode and in anti-phase for slow mode

+fast mode nearly isotropic for phase speed, while the slow mode is strongly guided by magnetic field direction

+Theoretically, slow and fast MHD waves usually are quickly damped in collisionless plasmas with moderate to high plasma β (Barnes, 1966), leaving only outward propagating Alfvén waves.

+#### Alfvén wave

+non-compressive, travels along the magnetic field, i.e. group velocity is field-aligned, $\delta{u} \parallel \delta{\mathbf{B}}$

+#### Entropy wave

+There is a 4th zero-frequency mode from MHD theory, referred to as entropy mode, which is often ignored.
+It is a compressional wave (i.e., fluctuations in pressure and density) that can be either hydrodynamic or magnetohydrodynamic in which the internal energy and velocity remains constant.
+It represents a spatially structured medium in static equilibrium???

+\[
+\frac{Ds}{Dt} = \frac{\partial s}{partial t} + \mathbf{u}\cdot\nabla{s} = 0
+\]
+and it travels at the bulk velocity.

+### Anisotropic MHD waves

+CGL theory (Chew+ 1956)

+#### Firehose instability

+The Alfvén wave remains transverse but becomes the firehose instability for $P_{0\parallel} > P_{0\perp} + B_O^2/\mu_0$.

+#### Fast mode

+very similar to the isotropic case

+#### Mirror mode wave

+The slow magnetosonic mode becomes the mirror instability for anisotropies satisfying
+\[
+\frac{P_{0\perp}}{P_{0\parallel}} > 6 \Big( 1 + \frac{B_0^2}{2\mu_0 P_{0\perp}} \Big) = 6 \Big( 1 + \frac{P_B}{P_{0\perp}} \Big).
+\]
+The lowest threshold corresponds to wave-vectors perpendicular to the background magnetic field.

+Since it originates from slow mode, the density and magnetic field fluctuations are in strict anti-phase.

-Electromagnetic Ion-Cyclotron Waves (EMICWs)
+### Electromagnetic Ion-Cyclotron Waves (EMICWs)

+Ion-cyclotron waves are driven by an ion temperature anisotropy $T_\perp / T_\parallel > 1$, as is commonly found in the magnetosheath.
+The instability is strongest for parallely propagating modes ($\theta_{kB_0} \sim 0^o$) and is weakly dependent on the ion $\beta$.
+The mode is left-hand polarized at parallel propagation in the plasma rest frame, being cyclotron resonant with  the protons.
+Maximum growth corresponds to wave numbers $k \simeq 0.5 - \omega_{pp}/c$, where $\omega_{pp}$ is the proton plasma frequency.

 The waves are generally believed to be generated in the equatorial magnetosphere by ion-cyclotron resonance with unstable distributions of energetic ring current ions during the recovery phase of magnetic storms.
-The characteristic fine structure appearance of ‘pearl’
-Pc1 waves was attributed to dispersive field-aligned wave packet propagation in the LH ion mode on successive bounces between hemispheres.
+The characteristic fine structure appearance of ‘pearl’ Pc1 waves was attributed to dispersive field-aligned wave packet propagation in the LH ion mode on successive bounces between hemispheres.
 However, this still lacks observation support.
-Spacecraft measurements have shown that EMICW propagation is almost exclusively away from the equator at latitudes greater than about
-11◦, with minimal reflection at the ionosphere.
+Spacecraft measurements have shown that EMICW propagation is almost exclusively away from the equator at latitudes greater than about 11◦, with minimal reflection at the ionosphere.

-The MHD wave equations that describe the coupling between the fast compressional mode and the shear Alfvén mode are complicated and have not been completely solved analytically, even in a simple dipole geometry.
+Recent modeling efforts have focused on clarifying the locations and conditions for EMICW generation, including the effect of heavy ion populations, and explaining the modulated appearance of wave packets.
+However, there is no clear consensus on a dominant mechanism.
+These are important questions since EMIC waves may control the precipitation of energetic ions and relativistic electrons.

+Plasma density is one of the most important parameters controlling EMIC wave generation.
+Growth models which assume the total plasma is dominated by thermal plasma may not relate to regions where both cold plasmaspheric plasma and ring current ions are important.

+[Gamayunov and Khazanov, 2008][GamayunovKhazanov2008] using a global RCEMIC simulation model suggests that suprathermal plasma plays a role in destabilizing the more energetic ring current and/or plasma sheet distributions to a high energy anisotropy.
+It also suggests that for best data comparison the EMICW source is located at the equator and that waves reflect at off-equatorial latitudes at the bi-ion hybrid frequencies in conjugate hemispheres.

+self-written model, no name, ray-tracing equations in plasma

+Yoshiharu Omura and his students once had a proceeding about _Competition Between the Mirror Mode Instability and the L-Mode Electromagnetic Ion Cyclotron Instability_.
+They performend hybrid 1D-3D simulations and tried to explain the observation that mirror instability dominates the L-mode EMIC instability in the Earth's magnetosheath.
+This is puzzling since the EMIC instability generally has higher linear growth rate than that of the mirror instability.

+During the linear stage, they found that EMIC waves saturates at an earlier stage in higher dimensions, and mirror mode wave can gain more free energy from the temperature anisotropy.

+During the nonlinear stage:
+> In the 3D case mirror mode coalescence is much more rapid.
+Because of this rapid change, electric fields are induced, and the energy of the electromagnetic fields is converted to the thermal energy of particles.
+At the end of the nonlinear evolution, the structures in the 3D model collapse.
+On the other hand, in the 2D model, the large structure remains.
+Through the nonlinear evolution resulting plasma turbulence in the 3D model, the particles are heated by the induced electric field in the perpendicular direction.
+They are diffused in pitch angles to parallel direction and to make beta in the parallel direction larger.

+简单点说就是虽然离子回旋波在线性阶段长得快，但它很容易饱和并且空间自由度越高饱和得越快。在饱和以后

+particle scattering and trapping by waves.
+Hmm, I'm not familiar with these at all.

 ## Observation